Glossary term

 Climate Change Event means an event, series of events or circumstance arising from the physical impacts of Climate Change that is either Pan-terra or Epi-terra in scope and prevents a party from performing its obligations under this agreement [including an obligation to pay money], and includes:

-(a) unavailability of water, clean air or other Natural Capital required by a party to manufacture or supply the [products/services];
+(a) unavailability of water, clean air or other Natural Capital required by a party to manufacture or supply the [products OR services];

 (b) hurricanes, tornados, floods and unusually severe rain, wind, snow and temperature;